geoserver/geoserver/src/release/developer_README.txt

 This README helps you getting started with GeoServer development.
 It will guide you through the process of checking out the source code, compiling it, and running.

-GeoServer Development requires Java 8, maven, and git.
+GeoServer Development requires Java 8, Maven, and git.
 Due to subtle changes in Java class libraries we require development on Java 8 at this time (although the result is tested on Java 11).

 Further readings:
   http://docs.geoserver.org/latest/en/developer/index.html